Approval: Vice-Principals' Operational Committee

 See the Broader Public Sector Procurement Directive for information about procurement and contracts.
 Reimbursement for allowable expenses can be claimed and reimbursed only when the contract specifically provides for it.

 When procuring goods, services and facilities, Queen's University will incorporate accessibility criteria and features.
 Where applicable, procurement documents will specify the desired accessibility criteria to be met and provide guidelines for the evaluation of proposals in respect of those criteria.
 Where it is impractical for Queen's University to incorporate accessibility criteria and features when procuring or acquiring specific goods, service or facilities, the Director of Procurement will provide a written explanation.

 The University Procurement system may not be used for personal purchases.

 Preferred suppliers must be used whenever possible and staff and faculty should refer to these first when sourcing products or services.
-It is recognised that the preferred suppliers may not always meet the needs of staff or faculty in particular and alternative suppliers may be used if justified.
+It is recognized that the preferred suppliers may not always meet the needs of staff or faculty in particular and alternative suppliers may be used if justified.
 Contact Strategic Procurement Services prior to buying in-scope goods or services from a non-preferred supplier.

-Current exclusions from the policy are:
+Current exclusions from Procurement policy are:

-For the specifics of ordering radioactive isotopes, please see Environmental Health & Safety Radiation Safety ManualSection 10.
+For the specifics of ordering radioactive isotopes, please see the Environmental Health & Safety Radiation Safety ManualSection 10.

 Tendering and purchase of Utilities and construction is delegated to Physical Plant Services with the support of Strategic Procurement Services.